-- 1. Two-tier Architecture: In the two-tier architecture, the application is partitioned into a component that resides at the client machine and calls the database system functionality at the server machine using query language statements.
-Application program interface standards like ODBC and JDBC are used for interaction between the client and the server. - 2.
-Three-tier Architecture: In three-tier architecture, the client machine contains a form interface and does not contain any direct database calls.
-It communicates with an application server which in turn communicates with the database system.
-Thus, the required functionalities are not distributed among the multiple clients.
-This architecture is appropriate for large applications that run on the World Wide Web.
+Two-tier Architecture: In the two-tier architecture, the application is partitioned into a component that resides at the client machine and calls the database system functionality at the server machine using query language statements.
+Application program interface standards like ODBC and JDBC are used for interaction between the client and the server.
+Two-tiered application examples include desktop applications, games, and music players.